-To conclude, Column 8 indicates the focus of what the collected data is used for.
+To conclude, Column 10 indicates the focus of what the collected data is used for.
 Three variants of this focus are differentiated, namely Living Lab quality monitoring, User satisfaction and Impact reporting PHUSICOS.
 If data contributes mostly to Living Lab quality monitoring, insights will be gained on to what extent the Living Lab process is managed according to PHUSICOS quality standards and whether it can be regarded an effective participatory process (see Chap.
 6).
-Another part of the M&E data will be more relevant to formulate insights on the User satisfaction of the involved stakeholders.
-Finally, M&E data might also have the focus to contribute to the Impact reporting of PHUSICOS.
-This is especially the case for data on anticipated outcomes on higher objective levels, such as the uptake of Living Lab participants' priority demands, the perception of the innovation capacity and potential changes in NBS awareness and acceptance (see also Chap.
-7.1, Table 13).
+Another part of the M&E data will be more relevant to formulate insights on the User satisfaction of the involved

-&lt;sup>10 As previously stated, the responsibilities, manner and scope of interviews should be further defined in due course, e.g. on occasion of an update of this M&E Scheme in the framework of D3.4 M&E Scheme, Version 2 or D3.6, Version 3.
-At the current point of time this option cannot be anticipated without an appropriate exchange with the case study sites and remaining project partners.
-If defined more in detail, an Interview Guideline should be designed and provided to the interviewers in the Appendix of D3.4 or D3.6.
+10 As previously stated, the responsibilities, manner and scope of interviews need to be further defined e.g. on occasion of an update of this M&E Scheme in the framework of D3.6, Version 3.
+This needs further exchange with the case study sites and project partners.
+If defined more in detail, an Interview guideline will be designed and provided to the interviewers as part of the Appendices of D3.6.